Skip to main content

 Commands

-Every Homie command except hm init expects to be run from the root of a user environment repo, or with HM_REPO set to its path.
+Every Homie command except hm init and hm selfupdate expects to be run from the root of a user environment repo, or with HM_REPO set to its path.

 hm init